zdrazil/node-api/README.md

 Swagger docs are available at `http://localhost:3000/api-docs`.

+Most of the endpoints are locked behind a simple authentication scheme.
+Use the token endpoint to get a token and then click on the lock icon in the top right corner to authenticate.

 ## Architecture

 Code is organized into [vertical slices](https://vladimirzdrazil.com/til/software-architecture/vertical-slice-architecture/).
 Each slice contains all the layers needed for a feature.
 For example, the movie slice contains the following layers: